geohackweek/GoogleEarthEngine/_episodes/01-introduction.md

 #### Reason # 3: Massive online public data archive

 The GEE catalog hosts multiple petabytes of satellite imagery in the cloud, including the entire Landsat mission (!!).
 Other remote sensing missions represented include Sentinel 1, Sentinel 2, MODIS and others.
 In addition to earth observing images, GEE also hosts produced datasets for precipitation, population density, topography, land cover and climate.
 Over 6000 scenes are added daily from active satellite missions.
-- [Table 1](http://www.sciencedirect.com/science/article/pii/S0034425717302900) in Gorelick et al. (2017) describes the frequently used datasets.
+  - <a href="http://www.sciencedirect.com/science/article/pii/S0034425717302900" target="_blank">Table 1</a> in Gorelick et al. (2017) describes the frequently used datasets.
-- The [Google Earth Engine](https://earthengine.google.com/datasets/) website has general dataset descriptions.
+  - The <a href="https://earthengine.google.com/datasets/" target="_blank">Google Earth Engine</a>
+  website has general dataset descriptions.
-- You can browse the datasets directly through the [Google Earth Engine API](https://explorer.earthengine.google.com/#index).
+  - You can browse the datasets directly through the <a href="https://explorer.earthengine.google.com/#index" target="_blank">Google Earth Engine API</a>.

 <br>
 <img src="../fig/01_datasets.png" border = "10" width="50%" height="50%">